NimithaRamesh/CSC415_Assignment-1/README.md

 * To view the web console, go to Tools -> Web Developer -> Web Console (Firefox)

-* The "console" displays the states of all processes
+* The "console" displays the states of all running processes

 Step 5: